cornelius/ship/activities/welcome.md

 * Greet participants
 * Set clear ground rules for workshop:
-  * Confidentiality
+  * Protected space
-  * Openness in the group
+  * Personal and project details stay in this group
-  * Be present
+  * No judging
+  * Contribute, be generous

 ## Format